-Move through Downward-Facing Dog (Adho Mukha Svanasana) and step your right foot forward between your hands and place your left knee gently on the ground.
+Move through Adho Mukha Svanasana (Downward-Facing Dog Pose) and step your right foot forward between your hands and place your left knee gently on the ground.
 Pull your hips back until the right leg is straight.
 Keeping your hips square and your hands on the ground, extend the spine long.
 Let the earthiness of the legs and hips draw back and down as the inner spine moves forward and up.
 You may put blocks under your hands if needed.
 Spend at least 5 deep breaths here.
 Switch sides.

 Move through Warrior II (Virabhadrasana II) and straighten your right leg, shifting your hips back as you lengthen the right arm and torso over the right leg.
 Touch your right hand down to a block, your shin, or the floor near your ankle.
 Firm the feet down into the floor and extend your arms out from the core of your heart.
 Activate this pose by reaching out through the legs, arms, crown of head, and tailbone.
 Commit to rooting down through the feet and legs and feel for the spaciousness those roots bring to the inner body.
 Be as big and bright as you can be!